Hilt: Guard

 The guard is just above the grip.
 It is a common misconception that the cross-guard protects the wielder's entire hand from the opposing sword; only with the abandonment of the shield and then the armoured gauntlet did a full hand guard become necessary.
 The crossguard still protected the user from a blade that was deliberately slid down the length of the blade to cut off or injure the hand.

-Early swords do not have true guards but simply a form of stop to prevent the hand slipping up the blade when thrusting as they were invariably used in conjunction with a shield.
+Early swords do not have true guards but simply a form of stop to prevent the hand slipping up the blade when thrusting, as they were invariably used in conjunction with a shield.

 From the 11th century, European sword guards took the form of a straight crossbar (later called "quillon") perpendicular to the blade.

 Beginning in the 16th century in Europe, guards became more and more elaborate, with additional loops and curved bars or branches to protect the hand.
 A single curved piece alongside the fingers (roughly parallel with the handle/blade and perpendicular to any crossguards) was referred to as a knuckle-bow.

 Ultimately, the bars could be supplemented or replaced with metal plates that could be ornamentally pierced.
 The term "basket hilt" eventually came into vogue to describe such designs, and there are a variety of basket-hilted swords.

 Simultaneously, emphasis upon the thrust attack with rapiers and smallswords revealed a vulnerability to thrusting.
 By the 17th century, guards were developed that incorporated a solid shield that surrounded the blade out to a diameter of up to two inches or more.
 Older forms of this guard retained the quillons or a single quillon, but later forms eliminated the quillons, altogether being referred to as a cup-hilt.
 This latter form is the basis of the guards of modern foils and épées.

 Ricasso

-The ricasso is a blunt section of blade just below the guard.
+The ricasso is a blunt section of blade just above the guard.
 On developed hilts it is protected by an extension of the guard.
-On two-handed swords, the ricasso provided a third hand position, permitting the user's hands to be further apart for better leverage.
+On two-handed swords, the ricasso provided a third hand position above the guard, permitting the user's hands to be placed further apart for better leverage while sacrificing the protection of the crossguard.